Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/NPC.md

 ## Npc_RemoveFromSlot
 Removes an object from the slotName of the NPC.
-The dropIt parameter in Gothic 2 defines, whether or not the object should drop out of the slot.
+The dropIt parameter in Gothic 2 defines, whether object should drop out of the slot.
 In Gothic 1, this parameter is reserved and must be 0.

 ```dae
 func void Npc_RemoveFromSlot(var C_Npc npc, var string slotName, var int dropIt) {};